ethanbradley/nihpc-documentation/docs/Kelvin2 Overview.md

     /mnt/autofs/mcclayrds-projects

 - QUB only
-- Available only from  login and data movement nodes
+- Available only from  login and data movement nodes.
-- Group quotas enabled
+- Group quotas enabled.
-- Replicated to secondary site
+- Replicated to secondary site.
-- To apply for storage on McClayRDS, contact the Research Data Management team [here](https://libguides.qub.ac.uk/ResearchDataManagement/Introduction)
+- To apply for storage on McClayRDS, contact the Research Data Management team [here](https://libguides.qub.ac.uk/ResearchDataManagement/Introduction).